 Raft or Ride in a Hot Air Balloon in Big Sky

-Or go on a trail ride with Lone Mountain Ranch, Jake’s Horses or 320 Guest Ranch.
+Or go on a trail ride with Canyon Adventures or Jake’s Horses.
 And then there’s Yellowstone, just under an hour’s drive down the road, where you can explore the world’s first national park.
 It’s close enough that you can head to the northern part of the park for the day and return to Big Sky in time for a late dinner- or at least dessert.

 Where to Eat in Big Sky

-A down-home place to hit after a day out on the trails that’s family friendly is the Gallatin Riverhouse Grill.
+A down-home place to hit after a day out on the trails that’s family friendly is the Riverhouse BBQ & Events, formerly known as the Gallatin Riverhouse Grill.
 You can eat onion rings or fried okra, play corn hole, sit by the outdoor firepit and listen to live music.
-Known for its BBQ, it’s got beef brisket, pork baby back ribs, pulled pork, smoked salmon, burgers flank steak sandwich and more.
+Known for its exas Hill Country-style BBQ, it’s got beef brisket, baby back ribs, pulled pork, burgers and more.
 When you pair the food with the views of the river, you’ll feel like you’ve landed in paradise.
 It’s at 45130 Gallatin Rd.

 Looking for a Montana breakfast spot with a creative flair?
 Head to The Corral Bar, Steakhouse & Motel 5 miles down Hwy.
 191 from Big Sky.
 Dave, the owner, will most likely be pouring your coffee.
 You’ll find buffalo sausage and eggs, along with your standard greasy spoon fare.
 Knotty pine chairs and tables line the room and an outdoor patio allows you to breathe in the fresh mountain air.

+Treat yourself at the Horn and Cantle.
 Looking for a more upscale meal in a gorgeous setting?
 Think beautiful wood-hewn bar, floor-to-ceiling windows and leather bound stools.
 The Horn and Cantle Restaurant is located at the Lone Mountain Ranch and is open to the public for breakfast and lunch and dinner.
-Chef Eric Gruber worked in La Jolla, Napa, Santa Barbara and beyond before following his dreams and moving to Montana.

 At Rainbow Ranch Lodge along the Gallatin River, you can also have an upscale Montana experience, enjoying contemporary cuisine on a ranch resort first settled in 1919.
 Its wine selection is one of the best in the state, earning it “Best of Award of Excellence” from Wine Spectator from 2003-17.
-For an appetizer, try the smoked trout and herring farmers board with house-smoked trout, pickled herring, cured meats, house pickled vegetables, black pepper lavash and Flathead cherry jam.
+For an appetizer, try the wild boar roasted red pepper ravioli followed by bison tenderloin for an entree.
 Then pair it with one of the lodge’s Montana Mules made with huckleberry vodka.

 After your meal, you can sit back and enjoy the dark, clear skies and being in the moment.